iExecBlockchainComputing/documentation-tools/overview/how-to-pay-for-web3mail.md

 # How to pay for Web3mail

-Web3Mail devtools offer secure, blockchain-based communication by encrypting emails and protecting user privacy.
+[Web3Mail](../tools/web3mail) devtool offers secure, blockchain-based communication by encrypting emails and protecting user privacy.

 The `sendEmail` function uses confidential computing power to encrypt and send messages, ensuring secure and decentralized email exchanges.